-4.2.7.
+5.1.2.
 Interviews

-Throughout the project, key technical experts, end users and stakeholders will respond to quick-fire interviews relating to their experiences, ambitions and challenges in achieving interoperability, optimisation and demand responsive innovations.
+Throughout the project, key technical experts, end users and stakeholders will respond to quick-fire written and/or video interviews relating to their experiences, ambitions and challenges in achieving interoperability, optimisation and demand responsive innovations.
 These will primarily draw on the demonstration site ecosystems and interview people both internal and external to the project's consortium.
-Three to four project in more detail
+Three to four interviews per year and a total of 15 will be produced.
+Initially published on the project website, quotes, images and points of view expressed will drive social media activities and

-Highlights: Profile the skills, experiences, credibility and performance of the demonstration sites and
+Highlights: Profile the skills, experiences, credibility and performance of the demonstration sites and project in more detail

-Outputs: Three-four interviews a year
+Outputs: Three-four interviews a year from M12

-4.2.8.
+5.1.3.
 News items